I’ll let you in on a little secret.

 The energy burn from lean mass, isn’t even necessarily the most important thing though.
 You don’t burn a ton of extra energy off adding 10 lbs of muscle but it’s still something.

 When we’re trying to lose ‘weight,’ what we really want to lose is fat mass.
-Resistance training preserves lean mass better than anything else — other than maybe high protein intakes or even better, in combination with higher protein intakes — and ensures we lose the right kind of weight.
+Resistance training preserves lean mass better than anything else — other than maybe high protein intakes --> or even better, a combination of lifting and higher protein intakes — and ensures we lose the right kind of weight.